-Joshua Bell (l) and Sam Haywood Feb.
-8 in Weill Hall (Brennan Spark Photography)
+Joshua Bell and Sam Haywood.
+(Brennan Spark Photography)

 INTRIGUING BELL-HAYWOOD RECITAL BEFORE FULL HOUSE IN WEILL HALL

 A big portion of the capacity audience in Weill Hall February 8, 2019 came to hear violinist Joshua Bell’s

 virtuosity, and were treated as well to splendid playing from Sam Haywood, Mr. Bell’s regular

 pianist since 2010.
 The duo performed three engaging sonatas, highlighted by Mr. Bell’s sterling

 technique, precise intonation and powerful thematic projection.
 An easy rapport between the two

 Beethoven’s enigmatic fourth Sonata 4 in A minor, Op.
 23, opened the program.
 The intense first movement, presto, launches into a gallopy dialogue from which thematic poignancy emerged with a sense of fleeting beauty.
 Beethoven began the sonata in 1801 when his hearing was deteriorating, and his anxiety at the time likely made its way into the work.
 Mr. Bell did not emphasize the sadness implicit in the first movement but let the character of the minor mode, in which most of the movement is written, predominate.

 In the following andante scherzo, piu allegretto, brief fragmentary declarations moved back and